Spiritual Habits Are Good Habits

 – Jesus of Nazareth

 Some common ways to commune with God are meditation, contemplation, prayer, thankfulness, and worship.
-Whatever your views are about these methods, I hope to convince you that communion, in all its various forms, is a positive and powerful method of spirit contact that leads to increasingly progressive levels of spiritual living and God consciousness.
-For more on this, see the category Spirit Contact.
+Whatever your views on these methods, communion, in all its forms, is a positive and powerful means of spirit contact that leads to increasingly progressive levels of spiritual living and God consciousness.